janymuong/janymuong.github.io/_posts/2025-09-17-i-dyed-my-hair-pink.md

 I have always been obsessed with creation.
 I wrote a thesis on it.
 Yet what we call creation is never the world itself, only a way of reaching closer to its source.
 Every attempt is a fragment, a reflection of something we can sense but never fully grasp.
 There is something about computers that fascinates me for this reason, as if through them we were tracing the outlines of a truth older than us.

-The era of the nonchalant gimmick is fading.
-The future belongs to those who care deeply, who are not afraid to show the weight of their effort.
+The era of the nonchalant gimmick is fading. <span style="color:white"> The future belongs to those who care deeply</span>, who are not afraid to show the weight of their effort.
 Indifference will not survive.
 The world needs to move toward authenticity, and what will set us apart is how much of ourselves we give.
 I want to walk that path, to hold on to love, to create value, and to let my life unfold in its own form, never as a sellout again.